Blackboard Support Procedures

 Three weeks after the end of the semester, all course sites for that semester are disabled for student access, unless otherwise requested by the faculty or school.
 After disabling student access, all course sites for that semester are archived.
 These archive files contain all course documents and student data.
 Health Profession, Nursing, and Graduate course sites are maintained on the system for two years after the completion of a course.
 Access to a course site during the two years is controlled by the primary course instructor.
 (CORE Medicine students have access to their Blackboard course sites during the four years they attend medical school at KUMC.)

 The Blackboard system must be periodically updated to maintain performance, improve functionality, and ensure security.
-Every fourth Wednesday of the month is a regularly scheduled maintenance window, and Blackboard is unavailable from 12:00 midnight until 1:00 am, while updates are applied.
-During the second week of each semester, TLT posts a Blackboard system announcement informing users of the maintenance schedule.
-(If critical updates must be applied outside these two time frames, TLT posts an announcement in Blackboard and on the TLT blog informing users of this outage, providing as much time as possible for users to work around this outage.)
+Every Tuesday is a regularly scheduled maintenance window, and Blackboard may be unavailable from 3-3:30 AM.
+If critical updates must be applied outside of this time frame, TLT will post an announcement in Blackboard and on the TLT blog informing users of this outage, providing as much time as possible for users to work around this outage.

 Some of the problems users may encounter may be problems with the application itself, which only Blackboard is able to correct.
 When TLT has identified such a problem, they will open a trouble ticket with Blackboard Support, and these two groups will work together to resolve the problem.
 Once the problem has been resolved, the TLT Liaisons will communicate this to affected users through Blackboard announcements, TLT Blog entries, direct emails to specific users, etc.